Calvin Harris discography

-Scottish DJ Calvin Harris has released six studio albums, one mix album, nine extended plays, 52 singles (including three as a featured artist), 12 promotional singles and 45 music videos.
+Scottish DJ Calvin Harris has released seven studio albums, one mix album, nine extended plays, 60 singles (including four as a featured artist), 12 promotional singles and 47 music videos.
 As of November 2014, Harris had sold 8,176,180 singles and tracks in the United Kingdom.
 Harris's debut studio album, I Created Disco, was released in June 2007.
 The album peaked at number eight on the UK Albums Chart and was certified gold by the British Phonographic Industry (BPI).
 Its first two singles, "Acceptable in the 80s" and "The Girls", peaked at numbers 10 and three, respectively, on the UK Singles Chart, while the third single, "Merrymaking at My Place", reached number 43.

 In August 2009, Harris released his second studio album, Ready for the Weekend, which debuted at number one on the UK Albums Chart and earned a gold certification from the BPI within two months of release.
 Its lead single, "I'm Not Alone", became Harris's first number one on the UK Singles Chart as a lead artist.
 "Ready for the Weekend" was released as the album's second single, peaking at number three in the United Kingdom.
 Two more singles were released from the album, "Flashback" and "You Used to Hold Me", which reached numbers 18 and 27 on the UK chart, respectively.

 His third studio album, 18 Months, was released in October 2012.
 The album sees Harris stepping away from vocals, instead focusing on the music production.
 It earned Harris his second consecutive number-one album in his home country.
 18 Months also became his first album to chart on the Billboard 200 in the United States, peaking at number 19, while reaching number two in Ireland, number five in Australia and number eight in Canada.
 The album's lead single, "Bounce" featuring Kelis, peaked at number two on the UK Singles Chart and gave Harris his first top-10 entry in Australia, peaking at number seven.
 The second single, "Feel So Close", also peaked at number two in the UK.
 The song brought Harris to international prominence, reaching number five in New Zealand and number seven in Australia, as well as becoming his first chart entry as a lead performer on the US Billboard Hot 100, where it charted at number 12.